Ivyratermgwangqa/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ## Overview

-This project is part of the DevOps and SysAdmin track at [Holberton School](https://www.holbertonschool.com/).
+This project is part of the DevOps and SysAdmin track at [AlxSE](https://www.alxafrica.com/).
 It aims to enhance understanding and practical application of web infrastructure concepts, including DNS, monitoring, web servers, network basics, load balancers, and servers.

 ## Learning Objectives